ST. CHARLES, ILLINOIS

 PROJECT SCOPE

-Site-specific mural design tailored to historic brick architecture
+Site-specific mural design responding to historic brick architecture

 Full exterior mural execution using acrylic and latex paint